poanse/coursera-yandex-cpp/README.md

 - [x] 4.
 Brown belt
 - [ ] 5.
 Black belt

-The most interesting part is probably the solution for the final project of the Brown belt: [transport catalog](https://github.com/poanse/coursera-yandex-cpp/tree/master/4_brown/week6%20(project)).
+The most interesting part is probably the transport catalog project, which is the final project of the Brown belt and is substantial part of the Black belt: [transport catalog](https://github.com/poanse/coursera-yandex-cpp/tree/master/project_transport_catalog).